jetbrains-academy/introduction_to_python/Data structures/Lists introduction/task.md

 ## Lists introduction

 Python has a number of compound data types, used to group together other values.
-The most versatile is the list, which can be written as a list of comma-separated values (items) between square brackets, e.g. `lst = [item1, item2]`.
+The most versatile is the list, which can be written as a series of comma-separated values (items) between square brackets, e.g. `lst = [item1, item2]`.
 Lists might contain items of different types, but usually all the items in a list are of the same type.
 Like strings, lists can be indexed and sliced (see [Lesson 3](course://Strings/String slicing)).